Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 ### Example 1, long form articles

-As an example, let's say I like long form articles about interesting subjects, I see they get good rewards and I think they contribute to the culture of Steemit.
+As an example, let's say I like long form articles about interesting subjects, I see they get good rewards and I think they contribute to the culture of Steem.
 So I hypothesise that good long form articles have more than 200 words, some images, not too many videos and that the best ones are usually written by someone with a bit of reputation, they've been here a while.
 Also, they are in English, because I cannot read another language and so would not vote for any in another language naturally.

 In that case I might set the following algorithm:
 - ```post_num_words in range 200 to 600, weight = 0.5```